melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-compute.md

 ### LightSail

 Amazon LightSail is a compute service for people who do not have expert AWS knowledge.
 It allows you to quickly spin up pre-configured virtual servers.
 VPCs, subnets and other details do not need to be configured.
 It simplifies things and allows quick launch of instances and databases.

+### Elastic Container Service (ECS)

+ECS provides infrastructure for launching docker containers a.k.a. containers as a service (CaaS).
+Dockers images define the run environment and code used to created a container instance.

+### Fargate

+There are two different ECS launch types: EC2 which is manually managed, and **Amazon Fargate** which is  automatically managed.
+Fargate provisions based on demand and upgrades automatically.
+ECS/Fargate is well-suited for microservices.

+### Elastic Kubernetes Service (EKS)